"The Amen of nature is always the flower."

 Oliver Wendell Holmes Sr.

-Detroit Abloom is a demonstration land-use model project under The Garden Detroit.
-It is based on cut flower farming and the creation of sanctuary gardens to re-purpose vacant blighted land.
+Detroit Abloom is a demonstration land-use model project, based on cut flower farming and the creation of sanctuary gardens to re-purpose vacant blighted land.
 A few years ago, when Tom and Nancy were working with volunteers to clean up lots in their neighborhood, they thought of a different approach.
 Gradually the idea evolved that by using cut flower farming to make good use of vacant land, not only could blight be turned into exceptional beauty, they could simultaneously create meaningful jobs, increase community pride and develop an inspiring vision.

 Nancy and Tom had already farmed for six years when they started the Jefferson Chalmers Community Food System with a group of like-minded people.
 Shortly after they worked with Michigan Community Resources to receive a generous Kresge Foundation grant for them to demonstrate whether ‘non-edible’ crops grown on the land could generate enough revenue to pay the land taxes and property maintenance.
 Working with their new board, they shifted their focus from food to flower production, changed the name of the nonprofit and used the grant to develop a cut flower farm on the nine contiguous lots that the nonprofit had purchased the year prior.
 Starting in early April 2016, the group began by planting 350 lavender plants, building 1,000 feet of raised wooden and mounded flower beds and planting a host of different flower types.